 - Less power lost as heat for the same current (P = I²R).

-Conductor resistance – the core of the problem
+Conductor resistance – the core issue

-What that means for PoE and PoE++
+What that means for PoE++

-Consider a simplified example:
+Consider a simplified design condition:

 Why “slim” 28-AWG is not a horizontal cable